Dillon S. Myer

 Dillon Seymour Myer (September 4, 1891 – October 21, 1982) was a United States government official who served as Director of the War Relocation Authority during World War II, Director of the Federal Public Housing Authority, and Commissioner of the Bureau of Indian Affairs in the early 1950s.
 He also served as President of the Institute of Inter-American Affairs.
-He is the subject of Keeper of Concentration Camps: Dillon S. Myer and American Racism by Richard T. Drinnon.

 Early life and education

 Myer was born September 4, 1891, in Hebron, Ohio.
 He earned a bachelor's degree from Ohio State University in 1914 and an M.A. in education from Columbia University in 1926.
 From 1914 to 1916, he taught agronomy at the University of Kentucky.

 He transitioned into the civil service with the federal government, taking a job with the Agricultural Adjustment Administration in 1933, in the administration of President Franklin D. Roosevelt.
 He continued his work with the Department of Agriculture, becoming assistant chief of the Soil Conservation Service in 1938.